 - 1. Create a regular, annual timeline with a specific window during which requests and petitions can be submitted OR develop a systemic, town-wide approach to assessing traffic conditions (with associated data collection) and coordinate with neighbors at those locations where there are potential concerns identified. - 2.
 Revise the process to collect data after a request is submitted (and prior to the petition phase). - 3.
-Create a process by which residents can request reducing the posted speed limits on residential streets.
-If desired by residents, this could be a direct follow-up to a completed traffic calming project.
+Create processes for Town- and NCDOT-owned streets by which residents can request reducing the posted speed limits on residential streets.
+If desired, this could be a direct follow-up to a completed traffic calming project.
 If the follow-up data collection shows the operating speed (85th percentile) is at least 5 MPH below the posted speed, then a reduction in the posted speed limit can be considered.